Echoes of charged black-bounce spacetimes: The QNM frequencies of the charged black-bounce spacetimes

+Finally, Fig.\ref{fig11}-Fig.\ref{fig12} express the time-domain profiles for scalar field and electromagnetic field($V_{1}$ and $V_{2}$) in charged black-bounce spacetimes, which show that the echoes signal only appears when $(\rvert {Q}\rvert \le m)$ and $(\rvert {l}\rvert > m+ \sqrt{m ^{2}-Q^{2} })$, and this result is independent on the azimuthal quantum number $l_{0}$.

-\section{the QNM frequencies of the charged black-bounce spacetimes}
+\section{The QNM frequencies of the charged black-bounce spacetimes}

-} In this section, we will study the time domain profiles of the charged black-bounce spacetimes, as the introduction in Sec. \ref{secIII}, the Prony method is used for extracting the QNM frequencies.
-We list the QNM frequencies of the charged black-bounce spacetimes in terms of the different bounce parameter $l$ and different charge parameter $Q$.
+In this section, we will study the time domain profiles of the charged black-bounce spacetimes, as the introduction in Sec.\ref{sec3}, the Prony method is used for extracting the QNM frequencies.
+As stated bofore, the frequency of the QNMs is a complex number, i.e. $\omega=\omega_{Re}+i{\omega}_{Im}$, with $\omega_{Re}$ is the real oscillation frequency and ${\omega}_{Im}$ is proportional to the decay rate of a given mode.
+We list the QNM frequencies of the charged black-bounce spacetimes in terms of the different bounce parameter $l$.
 It should be noted that the extraction of frequencies from the profiles obtained with the help of time domain integration strongly depends on the temporal range which is determined to be the quasinormal ringing, so in order to have a better comparison with the frequencies under different parameters, we set the almost same temporal range.
 The table presents the following three characteristics:

-(1)For the case of the regular black hole, as the bounce parameter $l$ and the charge parameter $Q$ increase respectivly, the damping rate is also increasing, this result verifies the properties of the Fig. \ref{fig6}, Fig. \ref{fig11} and Fig. \ref{fig12}.
+(1)For the case of the regular black hole, as the bounce parameter $l$ increase, the damping rate is also slighter increasing, which implies the quasinormal ringdown has a faster decay rate, while the bounce parameter $l$ is not sensitive to the decay rate, this result verifies the properties of the Fig.\ref{fig5} and Fig.\ref{fig9}(a).

-(2)For the case of the traversable wormhole, as the bounce parameter $l$ and the charge parameter $Q$ increase respectivly, the real part of the QNM frequencies is increasing, while the imaginary part of the QNM frequencies is decreasing.
+(2)For the case of the traversable wormhole, as the bounce parameter $l$ increase, the imaginary part of the QNM frequencies is decreasing.

-(3)For the case of the two-way traversable wormhole, for the smaller bounce parameter $l$, perturbation decays are faster, while for the bigger charge parameter $Q$, the perturbation decays are faster, this result verifies the properties of the Fig. \ref{fig10} and Fig. \ref{fig16}.
+(3)For the case of the two-way traversable wormhole, for the smaller bounce parameter $l$, the bigger ${\omega}_{Im}$ corresponds to the faster decay rate of the QNMs, this result can be predicted from Fig.\ref{fig8}.
+In addition, for the bigger bounce parameter $l$, $\omega_{Re}$ becomes smaller, which implies the real oscillation frequency of the QNMs becomes smaller.